microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** generate an ID (typically a GUID) for the status monitor if the `Operation-Id` header was not passed by the client.

-:white_check_mark: **DO** fail a request with a `400-BadRequest` if the `Operation-Id` header that matches an outstanding operation unless the request is identical to the prior request (a retry scenario).
+:white_check_mark: **DO** fail a request with a `400-BadRequest` if the `Operation-Id` header matches an outstanding operation unless the request is identical to the prior request (a retry scenario).

 :white_check_mark: **DO** perform as much validation as practical when initiating the operation to alert clients of errors early.

-:white_check_mark: **DO** return a `202-Accepted` status code from the request that initiates an LRO if the processing of the operation was successfully initiated (except for "create (PUT) with additional processing" type LRO).
+:white_check_mark: **DO** return a `202-Accepted` status code from the request that initiates an LRO if the processing of the operation was successfully initiated (except for "PUT with additional processing" type LRO).

 :warning: **YOU SHOULD NOT** return any other `2xx` status code from the initial request of an LRO -- return `202-Accepted` and a status monitor even if processing was completed before the initiating request returns.